Hemp paper: Market share

-The use of hemp fiber for paper production represented 90% of the (legal) use of hemp in Europe at the end of the 1990s, with the release of the cultivation of industrial hemp in other parts of Europe in recent years, the share of the increase in other types of use (textiles, natural fiber reinforced plastics) is currently around 70 to 80% and is still the most important hemp product line in Europe.
+The use of hemp fiber for paper production represented 90% of the (legal) use of hemp in Europe at the end of the 1990s, with the release of the cultivation of industrial hemp in other parts of Europe in recent years, the share of the increase in other types of use (textiles, natural fiber reinforced plastics) is currently around 70–80% and is still the most important hemp product line in Europe.
 Today, hemp is used for cigarette paper among other things in Spain and in United Kingdom.

 Around the year 2000, the production volume for flax and hemp pulp totalled 25,000 to 30,000 tonnes per year, which was produced from about 37,000 to 45,000 tonnes of fibers.
 Up to 80% of the produced pulp is used for specialty papers (including 95% cigarette paper).
 Only about 20% goes into the standard pulp area and are here in mostly lower quality wood pulp (unpurified tow with high hurd content).
 In the case of hemp pulp alone, the proportion of specialty papers is probably around 99%.
 The market is considered to be saturated, so no or only low growth in this area is predicted.